Gibberlings3/transitions/transitions/readme.transitions.english.txt

 In order to plug the plot hole dealing with Sarevok's sword, he can be given his equipment, either equipped or just in his inventory, so that it can be looted and confiscated after his death.
 If you choose to equip his items, the final fight with him might be slightly more difficult.

-The possible plot hole dealing with Imoen's ability to cast magic missile can also be dealt with.

 There is an option for a new bhaal-spawn ability that will be added during the first rest period after defeating Sarevok.
 Good and neutral aligned protagonists will receive Cure Serious Wounds and evil aligned protagonists will receive Cause Serious Wounds.
 They weren't my first choice.
 I wanted Greenstone Amulet's Mind Shield and Algernon's Cloak Charm Creature, but that's a bit more complicated than I can take on at the moment.
 It is my desire to put those in at a future time.

 ------------------------------------------------------------------------